What’s New at Room to Grow?

 We’re offering tours of our rammed earth, solar powered (off grid) home.
 We are also willing to arrange a time to sit down to offer design guidance to help inspire and inform your sustainability planning.
 Some aspects we have confidence in – are – building design, extreme weather gardening, greenhouse design and management, food storage, solar power conservation and design, captured water, earthen floors, rammed earth walls. natural cooling, low impact living, medicinal herb gathering, etc. Payment for the initial discussion / tour is by donation.
 Please visit the News & Blog section for stories and photos of our recent building project.

 Although Turtle Mountain is safe to walk, ski and bike, there are coyotes.
 We’re generally not concerned as they are most wary of humans but it’s a good idea to be alert.
-There have been sightings of bear, cougar and wolf, but as far as we know these are just passing through and have not established permanent homes here.
+There have been sightings of bear, cougar and wolf on Turtle Mountain, but as far as we know these are just passing through and have not established permanent homes here.
 There have been no reports of aggressive behaviour from these visitors.
-Moose are moving back onto the “mountain” and are always a concern – especially if you encounter a mother with a calf. it’s best to be cautious.
+Moose are moving back onto the mountain and are always a concern – especially if you encounter a mother with a calf. it’s best to be cautious.

 Welcome to Room to Grow Guesthouse and Get-Away